doroudgar-lab/doroudgarlab-web/content/authors/Rebecca Yu rim Kim/_index.md

 ---
 # Display name
-title: Christoph Hofmann
+title: Rebecca Yu rim Kim

 # Username (this should match the folder name)
 authors:
-- Christoph Hofmann
+- Rebecca Yu rim Kim

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Graduate Student
+role: Research Associate

 # Organizations/Affiliations
 organizations: